sizovs/sizovs.github.io/about.md

 If you want to take your team, company, and career to the next level, join my upcoming masterclass:

-📅 14-15 Dec 24 · Online · The Principal Developer · [principal.dev](https://principal.dev)
+📅 Online · The Principal Developer · [principal.dev](https://principal.dev)
+📅 Online · Clean Code: The Next Level · [cleancode.training](https://cleancode.training)

 Companies from around the globe, spanning startups, scale-ups, Fortune 500, and FAANG, regularly take part in this masterclass.